-I quickly made my way to Jalan Keembong 18 when Jesslyn told me about the home based Pachem Thai food stall in Taman Johor Jaya.
+I quickly made my way to Jalan Keembong 18 (update: new address at 2, Jalan Dedap 15) when Jesslyn told me about the home based Pachem Thai food stall in Taman Johor Jaya.
 I love such quaint and delicious find dining experiences.
 Thanks Jesslyn 😃

 Johor Jaya 住家形泰式小餐厅。美味的泰国菜。也有特殊的泰式菜肴，如炒夜来香花。它不容易在新山其他地方找到。值得一试。

 It was a rainy day when we visited Pachem Thai under the mango tree.
 We could already smell the aroma of Thai spices and condiments as we walked towards the stall in the drizzle.

 The stall owners are Siamese Malaysians.
 Pachem Thai stall has been operating for 10 years already and had very much been under the radar.
 It's only in the past year that business thrived thanks to the buzz on social media.

 Eat Thai food must of course have Tomyam soup (RM17).

 We liked Pachem's tomyam soup as the seafood ingredients were fresh and the spicy broth was well balanced between savoury, spicy and sweet.
 The spicy aftertaste has quite a sting but it fades quickly.
 I like Pachem's tomyam better than some of those that I tasted in Bangkok.

 I love sotong (squid), so we ordered this Thai Steamed Sotong (RM20).

 The simply steamed squid was fresh but just slightly overdone.
 It was smothered in a blanket of well balanced sourish, sweet, spicy sauce with lots of raw garlic and freshly ground chili.
 The sauce and steamed sotong were a perfect match.

 Fried Egg with Cha um (Thai vegetable) RM8.